lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

  * **jump** A 1st stage booloader that directly jumps to DDR RAM.
  * **trace** A software trace demo.

 For each bare-metal test `<test>`, the executable is generated to `$TOP/fpga/bare_metal/examples/<test>.riscv`.
 It is also converted into a hex file and copied to `src/boot.mem`, which then changes the default program for `make bitstream` and `make simulation`.
 The updated bitstream is generated at `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.new.bit`

 #### `make <program|program-updated>`
 Download a bitstream to FPGA.
 Use `program` for `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.bit` and `program-updated` for `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.new.bit`

 #### `make <clean|cleanall>`
-`make clean` will remove all generated code without removing the Vivdao project files.
-To remove all files including the Vivdao project, use `make cleanall`.
+`make clean` will remove all generated code without removing the Vivado project files.
+To remove all files including the Vivado project, use `make cleanall`.